Redskins' Ron Rivera on sexual harassment allegations: 'We're trying to create a new culture here'

 Team owner Dan Snyder has hired a local law firm to review the team’s culture and conduct

-“Riverboat” Ron Rivera, the new head coach of the NFL’s embattled Washington Redskins, is asking for patience as the team looks to transform itself following bombshell sexual harassment allegations and literally searches for its new identity after committing to shedding its controversial name.
+“Riverboat” Ron Rivera, the new head coach of the NFL’s embattled Washington Redskins, is asking for patience as the team looks to transform itself following bombshell sexual harassment allegations and as it literally searches for its new identity after committing to shedding its controversial name.

 “We’re trying to create a new culture here,” he told the Washington Post, which broke the news of the allegations.
 “We’re hoping to get people to understand that they need to judge us on where we are and where we’re going – as opposed to where we’ve been.”